kgburden/hello-world/README.md

 Hello, World!

 Kgburden here.
 I like javascript, java, and sql.
-I'm currently using IntelliJ as my programming IDE and am learning to use Github.
+I'm currently using Eclipse as my programming IDE and am learning to use Github.